Energy & Environment is a peer-reviewed interdisciplinary scholarly journal (ISSN: 0958-305X)

 Mission Statement:

 E&E appears eight times a year, including one or two Special Issues that are devoted to a single subject, or select papers from a single conference or institution.
 For example, E&E has long published a selection of papers from the triennial World Energy Congress.
-Such issues are prepared by a guest editor who is responsible for the selection of the papers, proof reading and an introductory editorial.
-A recent current special issue selected critical responses to recent Intergovernmental Panel on Climate Change reports and their implications for energy policy, another dealt with nuclear waste disposal issues from a social science perspective.
-Special issues in preparation include a selection of papers from the most recent papers on solar theories of global climate change, fuel poverty and hopefully, biofuels.
-Past special issues have dealt with clean coal, energy consumption issues, the re-emerging nuclear debate in Europe and the UK, as well as critical debates associated with the transition to ‘low carbon’ technologies and fuels.
+Such issues are prepared by a Guest Editor who is responsible for the selection of the papers, proof reading and an introductory editorial.
+A recent current Special Issue selected critical responses to recent Intergovernmental Panel on Climate Change reports and their implications for energy policy, another dealt with nuclear waste disposal issues from a social science perspective.
+Special issues in preparation include a selection of papers on solar theories of global climate change, fuel poverty and, hopefully, biofuels.

-E&E does not advertise.
-It is run on a part-time basis from Hull University in England.
-We seek to encourage communications between the many branches of the policy-making and research worlds that deal with ‘energy’ and encourage excursions into theory and futuristic speculation.
+E&E seeks to encourage communications between the many branches of the policy-making and research worlds that deal with 'energy' and 'environment' issues and encourage excursions into theory and futuristic speculation.
 E&E has consistently striven to publish many ‘voices’ and to challenge conventional wisdoms.
-Perhaps more so than other European energy journal, the editor has made E&E a forum for more skeptical analysis of ‘climate change’ and the advocated solutions.
+Perhaps more so than other European energy journal, the editor has made E&E a forum for more sceptical analyses of ‘climate change’ and the advocated solutions.
 We look for contributions that make energy technology a contributor to improving social and environmental conditions where this is most needed.

 Some Journal History and Information about the Editorial Board:

 E&E has been published by Multi-Science (UK) since 1989.
-It was founded by Dr David Everest, formerly chief scientist to the then UK Department of the Environment.
+Its founding editor was Dr David Everest, formerly chief scientist to the then UK Department of the Environment.
 After his death in 1998, Dr Sonja Boehmer-Christiansen took over the editorship.
-She had previously worked with the Energy Group at the Science and Technology Policy Unit at the University of Sussex with Professors John Surrey and Jim Skea.
-Jim remains on the Editorial Board but John who long supported the journal, had to withdraw in 2007 because of ill health.
+She had previously worked with the Energy Group at the Science and Technology Policy Unit at the University of Sussex with the (late) Professor John Surrey, and Dr. Stephen Thomas, now professor at Greenwich University.

-The journal benefits from an able and active Editorial Board that is continuously ‘revitalized’ and remains invaluable through its assistance in the time consuming, valuable peer review process.
-Former members of the Energy and Environment Groups at SPRU remain closely involved, as do members from the Fraunhofer Institute in Germany, the Free University Berlin and the Fridtjof Nansen Institute in Norway, the UK Institute for Economic Affairs and the Danish Environmental Assessment Institute.
-Max Beran and Jack Barrett, long involved with environmental science research in the UK strengthens our expertise in the natural sciences as they relate to environmental protection.
+The journal benefits from an able and active Editorial Board that is continuously ‘revitalised’ and remains invaluable through its assistance in the time consuming peer review process.
+Several former members of the Energy and Environment Groups at SPRU remain involved, as do members from the Fraunhofer Institute in Germany and several American, Australian, Dutch and British universities.
+Max Beran and Jack Barrett, long involved with environmental science research in the UK strengthen our expertise in the natural sciences as they relate to environmental protection and especially climate change.

 We have recently enlarged the editorial board by inviting experts from the carbon fuels industries lest these all-important providers of energy are neglected in the current enthusiasm for ‘renewables’.
 We have links with many academic departments and encourage contributions from authors working in ‘developing’ countries doing research into energy-environment issues that relate to poverty reduction and development.
-The editorial team, strongly encouraged by the publisher Multi-Science, is working hard to advance the status of the journal in the research community."
+The editorial team, strongly encouraged by the publisher Multi-Science, is working hard to advance the status of the journal in the research community.
+The editor remains closely involved with several global fora critically debating the science and policy related to the claim that ‘dangerous anthropogenic warming’ requires rapid, government-driven decarbonisation world-wide.
+On the basis of these connections and wide reading, she reports regularly on events, new scientific findings and policy developments."

 An out of context quote of editor Dr. Sonja Boehmer-Christiansen has it's meaning frequently distorted, "I'm following my political agenda -- a bit, anyway," ...
 "But isn't that the right of the editor?"
 (Origin: The Chronicle of Higher Education).